 *See policy/procedure 2.3.5 – Campus Free Speech, Distribution of Material and Assembly

-- Abuse
+- Abuse:

-- Verbal: Verbal Abuse is verbal abuse of any person on college premises or at college supervised functions, including actions which threaten or endanger the health or safety of any such persons.
+- Verbal: Verbal abuse is verbal abuse of any person on college premises or at college-supervised functions, including actions which threaten or endanger the health or safety of any such persons.

-- Physical: Physical Abuse is physical abuse of any person on college premises or at college-supervised functions, including physical actions which threaten or endanger the health or safety of any such persons.
+- Physical: Physical abuse is physical abuse of any person on college premises or at college-supervised functions, including physical actions which threaten or endanger the health or safety of any such persons.

 - Sexual Harassment: Students are prohibited from engaging in sexual harassment as defined in the WCC Sex Discrimination and Harassment Policy.
-Allegations of sexual harassment are resolved according to the process described in the Title IX Sexual Harassment Grievance Procedures.
+Allegations of sexual harassment are resolved according to the process described in the Title IX Sex Discrimination and Harassment Procedure.*See policy/procedure 5.3.4/5.3.4.1 – Title IX Sex Discrimination and Harassment

 - Harm or Destruction to College Facilities or Property: Harm or Destruction to College Facilities or Property is the damage or defacement of any college, student organization, community member, or campus visitor property on campus premises or at college functions.